 |WIP/ UFO||Short for work in progress or unfinished object.
 Refers to a project you have started but not finished.|

 Where to Find Crochet Patterns

-Now that you have an idea of how to read crochet patterns, the only way to get better is with practice.
+The only way to get better at reading patterns is with practice.
 Below are some ideas on where to find a written pattern for your next crochet project.
 This isn’t an exhaustive list – check Google and Pinterest for additional ideas.

 // Online – Direct from the Designer.
 The best way to support your favorite crochet designers is by purchasing individual patterns and ebooks from their websites.
 This way, designers do not have to split their profits with any other entity.
-Join your favorite designers’ email lists to be the first to know about their upcoming designs and releases.
+Join your favorite designers’ email lists to learn about their upcoming designs and releases.
 Start your pattern collecting journey by browsing my pattern library and joining my email list.

 // Online – Marketplaces.
 Marketplaces are online and app-based resources to find a collection of crochet patterns from different designers and magazines in one place.
 Marketplaces offer the benefit of browsing hundreds or thousands of patterns from different designers in one place.
 Some examples are Ravelry, LoveCrafts, and WeCrochet.

 // Magazines.
-You can easily find crochet magazines at local yarn stores as well as big-box stores.
+You can easily find crochet magazines at local yarn stores and big-box stores.
 Each magazine has its own style and typically caters to beginner-to-intermediate crocheters.
 Find magazines in stores or check out these ones online – Moorit, Interweave Crochet, and Inside Crochet.